groupme-js/GroupMeCommunityDocs/docs/api/conversations/calendar.md

 ---
-title: "Calandar Events"
+title: "Calendar Events"
-description: "Learn how to interact with GroupMe's Calandar Events via the API."
+description: "Learn how to interact with GroupMe's Calendar Events via the API."
 ---

 # Calendar Events